-\subsection{Implementation details}
+\subsection{Implementation Details}

-We used Pytorch and Torchvision libraries to implement neural networks.
-All of the training images were scaled and normalized before training as preprocessing.
-Identical processes were applied to the test images.
-The optimizer was stochastic gradient descent (SGD), with a 0.001 learning rate, 0.9 as the momentum value, and Nesterov Accelerated Gradient for regularization.
+We use Pytorch and Torchvision libraries to implement neural networks.
+All of the training images are scaled and normalized before training as preprocessing.
+Identical processes are applied to the test images.
+The optimizer is stochastic gradient descent (SGD), with a 0.001 learning rate, 0.9 as the momentum value, and Nesterov Accelerated Gradient for regularization.
 To guarantee completely reproducible results, we set seed value as 5 for the random function of Numpy, python Random, Pytorch, Pytorch Cuda, and set Pytorch backends Cudnn benchmark as False, with Deterministic as True, configuring PyTorch to avoid using nondeterministic algorithms for some operations, so that multiple calls to those operations, given the same inputs, will produce the same result.
-Algorithm 1 shows the learning procedure of AdaptCL.
+Algorithm \ref{algorithm1} shows the learning procedure of AdaptCL.
 We keep all the settings the same for our method and the baselines.

-To implement EWC, the Fisher information matrix was tracked using training data of the previous tasks.
-Before starting the training, the network copied its weight values and compared them with current weights, considering the Fisher matrix.
-We used EWC $\lambda$ as 0.3 and 1.

-For PackNet, we implement it in domain-incremental setting, marked as PackNet* in the paper.
-We train the same epochs as other methods rather than using a pre-trained model.
-We select 10 epochs of sparse training after pruning, as the setting mentioned in PackNet's paper.
-We prune 1/3 of the network for training on each dataset.

-For naïve settings with SGD, we simply finetune the network on each new dataset without any network change.

-For Separated model learning, we use one network for training on every single dataset and do not finetune it on other datasets.